shanshan0000/lundecpp/Readme.md

 ## Asking Questions

 #### Principe
-Le principe est le suivant :
+Here is the principle for asking questions:

-Google First, Peers Second, TAs third, Profs Last.
+Google First, Peers Second, Profs Last.

 Questions will be answered selectively.
 Questions won't be answered if:
 - they could be solved on a simple Google search